GUIDE TO FIELD TRIPS, WINTER ACTIVITIES & FAMILY VACATIONS

 SACRED HEART CULTURAL CENTER, 1301 Greene Street, Augusta, GA 30901, 706-826-4700, firstname.lastname@example.org.
 Built in c.
 1899, Sacred Heart Cultural Center is a former Catholic Church and is listed on the National Register of Historic Places boasting 94 original stained-glass windows, Italian marble altars and fifteen distinct brick patterns.
 The site is now home to various cultural activities including choral concerts, art exhibits, holiday events, silent movie screenings and the annual Garden Festival.
 The former rectory is home to the business offices of several arts groups.
 Sacred Heart Cultural Center welcome individuals from across the Central Savannah River Area and visitors from throughout the Nation and beyond. www.sacredheartaugusta.org.

-STORYLAND THEATRE, Grover Maxwell Performing Arts Theatre at Augusta University, 2500 Walton Way, Augusta, GA 30904, 706-736-3455, storyland firstname.lastname@example.org.
+STORYLAND THEATRE, Post Office Box 14875, Augusta GA 30919-0875, 706-736-3455, email@example.com.
+STORYLAND THEATRE, Grover Maxwell Performing Arts Theatre at Augusta University, 2500 Walton Way, Augusta, GA 30904, 706-736-3455, firstname.lastname@example.org.
 Storyland Theatre, an Augusta nonprofit, presents full-scale original plays and musicals for children, performed by adults.
-Our 31st Season includes 3 plays and musicals: “Bilbo and the Magic Ring”, our original musical, is loosely based on ‘The Hobbit’ (10/23-26/2018 with Matinee 10/27; “The Courtship of Señorita Florabella”, a play, is a swashbuckling tale with a Spanish flair (1/29-2/1/2019) with Matinee 2/2; and “Hansel and Gretel”, our musical, 4/2-5/2019 with Matinee 4/6.
+Our 32nd Season of Musicals includes: “Mademoiselle Hood Meets Le Wolf”, a fractured fairytale musical featuring Cinderella, Prince Charming, Red Riding Hood, the Big Bad Wolf and other fun characters (10/22-25/2019 with Matinee 10/26; “Rapunzel”, the traditional fairytale with beautiful music (1/28-31/2020) with Matinee 2/1; and “Beauty and the Beast”, our original musical, 3/31-4/3/2020 with Matinee 4/4.
 A Theatre Etiquette Speech opens each show.
 Shows are 9:30 AM, 10:45 AM & 12:15 PM Tuesday through Friday.
 Reservations are required.
-New School Standards and Storyland Lesson Plan Ideas available by grade for GA/SC.
+State Standards and Storyland Lesson Plan Ideas available by grade for GA/SC.
 Saturday Matinees are for the Community at 3 PM- no reservations.
 Meet the actors for autographs and photos after the Matinee.
 Special rates for Homeschools at School Shows and Matinees.
 Free to Military Families. www.storylandtheatre.org.

 STAR-SPANGLED BANNER FLAG HOUSE & MUSEUM, 844 E. Pratt Street, Baltimore, MD 21202, 410-837-1793, firstname.lastname@example.org.
 The Star-Spangled Banner Flag House is the birthplace of the flag that inspired the National Anthem in 1814 and is a National Historical Landmark.
 Students who visit the Flag House learn history like never before through period games, living history, touchable objects and other engaging activities.
 To book a tour, call 410-837-1793.
 Reservations are required.
 Group tour rates apply to groups of 15 or more.
 Visit www.flaghouse.org for more information.

-NEW JERSEY SEA GRANT CONSORTIUM, 22 Magruder Road, Fort Hancock, NJ 07732, 732-872-1300 x13, email@example.com.
+NEW JERSEY SEA GRANT CONSORTIUM, 22 Magruder Road, Fort Hancock, NJ 07732, contact Melanie Tarling, Education Associate, MTarling@njseagrant.org or 732-872-1300 x13.
 New Jersey Sea Grant Consortium is a not for profit organization dedicated to greater knowledge and conservation of New Jersey’s marine and coastal environment.
-Education programs are available for homeschool groups that explore coastal science and STEM learning through guided, hands-on, inquiry-based experiences. http://njseagrant.org/education/field-trips/the-coastal-experience/.
+Education programs are available for homeschool groups that explore coastal science and STEM learning through guided, hands-on, inquiry-based experiences. http://njseagrant.org/education/.

 SKYLANDS ICE WORLD, 2765 State Route 23, Stockholm, NJ 07460, 973-697-1600, firstname.lastname@example.org.
 Skylands is a full-service year-round recreations facility specializing in ice sports.
 It has: 2 NHL regulation size ice surfaces; a Performance Training Center; a Dance Studio by Top Tier Dance Academy; and a Physical Therapy Suite by Total P.T.
 Skylands offers lessons in skating/hockey for beginners through advanced; public skating daily; and birthday/corporate parties.
 Skylands Ice World – Come to Play! www.skylandsiceworldnj.com.